wso2/docs-choreo-dev/en/docs/choreo-concepts/choreo-marketplace.md

 - **Related documents**: Includes any additional content the user has provided as documents through the Manage → Marketplace section of the component.

-## Add a service to the Choore Marketplace
+## Add a service to the Choreo Marketplace

 You can add services to the marketplace as Choreo services as follows: